 Once you know which ingredients can trigger irritations or reactions in your skin, keep a running list of what to avoid when choosing a sensitive skin moisturizer, since sensitive skin varies from person to person.
 When shopping, read ingredient labels to be sure you’re buying a product that will truly help your skin.
 Again, consistency is key for sensitive skin.
 Once you find a face moisturizer for sensitive skin that you love, look for other options in the same range.

 Moisturizer is a key ingredient in any skin care routine, and especially crucial for sensitive skin types who often use fewer products.

 Our Best Moisturizer for Sensitive Skin

-Apply moisturizer twice a day; first after cleansing your face in the morning and secondly at night before bed.
-The AAD also offers a helpful tip for when and how to apply moisturizer: “Apply moisturizer if your skin is dry or itchy.
-Be gentle when applying any cream around your eyes so you do not pull too hard on this delicate skin.”
-You may want a separate eye cream — we like Garnier Miracle Anti-Fatigue Eye Gel Cream, which contains moisturizing hyaluronic acid and energizing caffeine to help improve the appearance of under eyes.
+Apply face moisturizer for sensitive skin twice a day: First after cleansing your face in the morning and secondly at night before bed.
+When applying it around the eyes, use a light touch as to avoid traumatizing the delicate skin here.
+You may want a separate eye cream — we like Garnier Miracle Anti-Fatigue Eye Gel Cream, , which contains moisturizing hyaluronic acid and energizing caffeine to help improve the appearance of under eyes.

 With a gentle facial cleanser, the right face moisturizer for sensitive skin, and a lifestyle that keeps your skin type in mind, sensitive skin is easily manageable.
 Even better, paying attention to what you put on your skin will make you more educated about not just skin care and beauty products, but about your own health and needs